 Mobile Industry Review is a daily service providing news and opinion to over 250,000 mobile industry executives and fanatics around the world.
 We provide a mix of news, original content and opinion across the mobile and wireless industries.

-The site is managed by founder and publisher, Ewan MacLeod.
-He regularly posts daily with support from this passionate and knowledgeable team:
+The site is owned by founder and publisher, Ewan MacLeod who regularly posts, with support from this passionate and knowledgeable team:

 You can find our contact information on this page.

 The site, started on the 26th of January 2006, is the brainchild of mobile fanatic, Ewan MacLeod.
 A mobile industry entrepreneur, Ewan created and setup one of the country’s largest sms text to screen services in Nightclubs and bars across the UK (Neo One Impulse).
 Ewan was the first to program and launch picture messaging to screen back when the UK’s mobile operators were, it seemed, using sticky-tape to run their MMS gateways.
 An excitable, energetic chap, Ewan wanted the world to know about his team’s success with Impulse.
 Unfortunately the mainstream media didn’t want to know.
 Nobody cared.
 Mainstream journalists, often covering a wide area of the new media industry weren’t interested.
-Similarly, mobile coverage from mainstream media simply wasn’t good enough to provide Ewan and his colleagues with a good daily overview of what was ‘happening’ in mobile (Indeed, mainstream media reporting is still appalling — check out this masterpiece by the Financial Times).
+Similarly, mobile coverage from mainstream media simply wasn’t good enough to provide Ewan and his colleagues with a good daily overview of what was ‘happening’ in mobile.

 Already getting hundreds of newsletters and feeds from all sorts of sources to support his day to day business efforts, Ewan resolved to sit down once a day and document stories, news and opinion that caught his eye.
 He named the site SMS Text News because the focus was originally on text messaging.
 Let’s face it, during those years back then, what else was there?
 Rubbish handsets, rubbish mobile internet experience, rubbish MMS service… and text messaging.
 However, the site now covers a wide range of mobile spheres relevant to the executive and mobile fan, mostly with an eye on the end consumer — hence the new name Mobile Industry Review.